2020 packing list

-The Living Stones is a 3 day, 2 night retreat housed at local churches in Troy.
-Students can expect to begin building a foundation for their christian walk at Troy University.
-Throughout the couple days, students will attend worship sessions, large sessions with speakers from local churches and ministries, and smaller topic based sessions.
-Students will have the opportunity to spend time with their family groups, who will spur each other on in their walks with the Lord, dive deep into scripture, all while making friends!
-A main goal of the retreat is to plug students into community in the form of friends, and a church.
-There will be a ministry fair where our partner churches and campus ministries will have booths for students to have the opportunity to get to know them, ask questions, and grab info.
+The Living Stones is a 3 day, 2 night retreat housed at local churches in Troy, Alabama.
+Students can expect to begin building a foundation for their walk with Christ during their time at Troy University.
+Throughout these couple days, students will attend large worship sessions with speakers from local churches and ministries as well as smaller topic based sessions.
+Students will have the opportunity to spend time with their family groups, who will spur each other on in their walks with the Lord, dive deep into scripture, and build close-knit community!
+A main goal of the retreat is to plug students into community in the form of a local church, campus ministries, and friendships before classes even start.
+There will be a ministry fair where our partnered churches and campus ministries will be there for students to ask questions, get to know them, and grab info.
 This will be a weekend of growth, fun, and friends!

 The health and safety of the Living Stones campers, staff, and community are a top priority.
 We are doing our best to plan and ensure that we will have a retreat that brings glory to God, allows campers to get plugged into churches and ministries, and keeps everyone involved safe and healthy.
 We are actively monitoring the situation and implementing government, CDC, and Troy University guidelines.
 We are looking forward to the retreat and to meeting you all!
 Listed below are some of the policies we have implemented: